-Likewise, during the 2023 financial year the Company has made instalment payments for the Corporate Tax corresponding to April, October and December 2023 amounting to 393 thousand euros, of which 32 thousand euros is pending payment as at 31 December 2023.
+Likewise, during the 2024 financial year, the Company has made instalment payments for the Corporate Tax corresponding to April, October and December of the 2024 financial year amounting to 501 thousand euros.
 On this basis, at yearend the company holds a balance to be recovered from the Tax Authorities, which has been recognised as a current tax asset.